 Fathers Who Wound

 The two most impactful human relationships in your life are the first two relationships.
 The relationship you had with your mother and father has had a life-long influence and you.
 There’s a saying in counseling that “whatever went right or wrong in childhood will show up in adulthood.”
-Since I work with clients who carry father wounds, in this blog I’m going to focus on the father, and specifically the father who wounds his kids so that they enter adulthood incapacitated in some way.
+Since I work with clients who carry father wounds, in this blog I’m going to focus on the father, and specifically fathers who wound their kids so that they enter adulthood incapacitated in some way.

-Here are three general categories of fathers who negatively impact their children’s emotions, attachment styles, and ways of thinking, creating anxieties that, in adulthood, cause them to sabotage their own happiness:
+Here are three general categories of fathers who wound and negatively impact their children’s emotions, attachment styles, and ways of thinking, creating anxieties that, in adulthood, cause them to sabotage their own happiness: